 The Neighborhood Plan is an educational roadmap for integrating Oaks residents’ academic, social and residential experiences.

 Neighborhood Student Population

 - The Oaks: 6 apartment buildings.
 Apartment styles include: 4-person units with single rooms; 4-person units with double rooms; 2-person units with single rooms.

 - Park Place: residential apartment building over mixed-use space.
 Apartment style: 3-person units with single rooms.

 - Neighborhood common areas: McCoy Commons with a Club Room (full kitchen included), multi-purpose room, and offices for Phoenix Card and Campus Safety and Police.
 Outdoor sand volleyball court and courtyard with tables and outdoor grill.

-Professor Colin Donohue, the Faculty Director of The Oaks, lives in the neighborhood and supports its intellectual life.
+Trianne Smith, the Community Director of The Oaks, lives in and supports the residential experience in the neighborhood.